prathameshdv/Terrain-following-UAV-using-Depth-Camera-feed/README.md

-# Terrain-following-using-Depth-Camera-feed
+# Terrain-following-UAV-using-Depth-Camera-feed
-### Objective: Terrain following using depth camera feed
+ Objective: To achieve terrain following by utilizing the drone’s depth camera feed

-# Overview of algorithm
+## Overview of algorithm
 The drone is equipped with two RealSense depth cameras in this simulation.

 Downward-facing camera: Processing is straightforward — we identify the tallest tree and its location by finding the pixel with the smallest depth value in the image.